-We provide South Carolina with a complete raccoon removal service!
-We trap the raccoons, seal your home to prevent raccoon entry and clean up the mess they leave behind.
+We provide South Carolina with a complete raccoon removal & raccoon control service!
+We trap or evict the raccoons, seal your home to prevent raccoon entry and clean up the mess they leave behind.
 AAAC Wildlife Removal warranties all of our wildlife prevention and repair work.
 Ask about our lifetime warranty!

 In urban areas, raccoons damage buildings (particularly in attics and roofs), gardens, fruit trees, lawns, get into garbage cans, and trash containers.
 Occasionally, one or more raccoons will establish a communal toilet area in your attic resulting in the deposition of a large number of scats.
 They are also attracted to pet food left outdoors and will attack pets.